marciob/cairo-basics/basics.md

 it's a way to group multiple values into a compound type.<br>
 it can have different types.<br>
 it has fixed length, which means that once declared, it can't be changed. <br>
+it might have or not a name for each value.<br>
+it need to be used in the same order that it was declared.<br>

 ##### how to declare a tuple